ishwors/ABC-MoneyTransfer/README.md

 1. Open a command prompt or terminal.
 2. Navigate to the cloned repository's root directory.
-3. Run the following command to start the Aloi backend application:
+3. Run the following command to start application:

     ```terminal
     dotnet run --project MoneyTransfer.Web